-Hyperbilirubinemia is one of the most common and one of the most vexing problems that occur in the neonate.
 The overall incidence of neonatal jaundice as reported by various Indian workers varies from 54.6% to 77%.
 Although most of jaundiced infants are otherwise perfectly healthy, they make us anxious because bilirubin is potentially toxic to the central nervous system and if the serum bilirubin levels are very high kernicterus can develop.
-The objective was to study profile of neonates and causes of neonatal indirect hyperbilirubinemia.
-A total of 120 hospitalised neonates delivered at the hospital as well as babies referred from peripheries of age between 0-28 days in 1 yr duration were included in this study.
+Hyperbilirubinemia is one of the most common and one of the most vexing problems that occur in the neonate.
+The objective was to study risk factors and mode of treatment of neonatal indirect hyperbilirubinemia.
+A total of 120 hospitalized neonates delivered at the hospital as well as babies referred from peripheries of age between 0-28 days in 1 yr duration were included in this study.
 Study population comprised of neonates with jaundice (those with serum bilirubin more than 10 mg/dl).
-71(50, 17%) were fully the fully as 40(40, 83%) were pretered provide a fully the provide the fully of the provide the provi
+35% were having idiopathic jaundice, followed by 30% physiological jaundice, 15% ABO incompatibility.
+Premature rupture of membrane was seen in 6 neonates of which 1 neonate had ABO incompatibility, 1 neonate had cephalhematoma, 1 had physiological hyperbilirubinemia and 3 neonates had septicaemia.
+Various maternal risk factors like PROM, prolonged labour, toxemia of pregnancy and oxytocin induction of labour were associated with neonatal hyperbilirubinemia.
+In addition, various fetal factors of which most important prematurity and other birth asphyxia were associated with neonatal hyperbilirubinemia.